rwblokzijl/stablecoin-survey/paper.md

 Collateralized stablecoins by definition are pegged currencies.
 They rely on other currencies to provide their stability.
-Without the stability of the US dollar or similar, none of these currencies would work.
-When it comes to inherent stability of blockchain currencies, a lot of academic research is available.
-[TODO]
+Without the stability of the US dollar or other, none of these currencies would work.
+When it comes to inherent stability of blockchain currencies, a number of academic papers are available.
+Following is a survey of techniques to reduce the volatility of any decentralised blockchain based currency.

-A number of papers [cite] propose cryptocurrency parameters that dynamically respond to changes in supply and demand.

-##AFTER THIS IS OLD

-Saito argues that the absence of a link between newly minted currency and the supply and demand leads to unnecessary instability.
-Since miners will increase
-and decrease their mining efforts as the price of bitcoin fluctuated, this behaviour can be build upon to respond to both demand and supply shocks.

-For now the research into stablecoins mainly aims to model and improve the mining algorithms.
-In "How to make a digital currency on a blockchain stable" [@How_to_make_a_digital_currency_on_a_blockchain_stable] Saito et al. describes a number of improvements that would make bitcoin more capable of responding to fluctuations in price.

-Saito suggests that mining reward should go up when mining rate increases as this only happens when the price of bitcoin has risen.
-Thus increasing the supply and absorbing some of the demand shock.
-Inversely mining reward should go down when mining rate decreases.

-According to Saito this should be done by not resetting the block mining time to 10 minutes unless a minimum/maximum threshold is reached.
-When the threshold blocktime is reached the reward for the block should simply be scaled with the mining difficulty.

-Saito also suggests no halving in mining reward.
-To cull inflation he suggests a mechanism for deflation of the currency every 100 blocks all bitcoins are depreciated in value by deleting a percentage of them universally.
+### Changing proof of work parameters to dampen demand shocks

+Taking the quantity theory of money as a given, the price of a currency depends on the total supply, velocity of circulation, and the total amount transacted.
+These things are often set by the parameters of a blockchain network.

+In the case of Bitcoin, the total supply is set, and slowly increased at a set rate without reacting to supply and demand.
+However, there is a link between the price levels and mining efforts [@How_to_make_a_digital_currency_on_a_blockchain_stable].
+If the price of bitcoin drops below a certain level, the mining reward will no longer outweigh the electricity costs.
+This miner response to the markets gives a natural input that somewhat tracks the price.

+The block speed, and therefore the rate of supply of new coins, increase as the price increases.
+Therefore, if the mining difficulty stays the same, the currency will naturally respond to, and dampen, demand shocks [@How_to_make_a_digital_currency_on_a_blockchain_stable].

+Additionally, if the block speed is changed, the transaction throughput changes proportionally.
+This has the extra benefit of changing the velocity of money, which dampens the demand shock even further.

+It is important to keep in mind that there are both upper and lower technical limits to the block speed.
+Set it too low and the transaction throughput suffers.
+Conversely if the block speed is too high forks are more likely, which undermines the security of the network.

+### Allowing for inflation

+This method of controlling price levels has some implications [@How_to_make_a_digital_currency_on_a_blockchain_stable] on long term price.
+In bitcoin, long term inflation is curbed by periodically halving the block reward.
+If these changes were used, this system would unnecessarily lower the mining incentives for miners, thus leading to a lower block rate.

+One solution is to no longer halve the block rewards, thus turning Bitcoin into an inflationary currency.
+This is very controversial and has large economic implications who's details go beyond the scope of this survey.

+As it is not possible to remove currency from the market, some rate of coin depreciation might be desirable to allow for absorption of future demand shocks [@CanWeStabilize].
+A coin depreciation rate can be applied by gradually increasing the mining rewards over time.

+### Open mining using Proof of Sequential Work

-In "Elasticoin: Low-Volatility Cryptocurrency with Proofs of Sequential Work" [@Elasticoin_Low-Volatility_PoSW] Dong et al. argues that as the mining rate should remain constant, a better way to build a more stable currency is as a secondary token.
-Dong argues for using Proofs of Sequential work (PoSW) to generate currency at a fixed rate.
+If block speed should remain constant, a different way to build a more stable currency is to build a secondary token.
+This token would use Proofs of Sequential work (PoSW) [@Elasticoin_Low-Volatility_PoSW] to generate currency at a fixed rate.
 This allows anyone to mine a coin by putting in some work.
-This leads more mining when the price is high and nearly none when it is low.
+This leads more mining when the price is high and less when it is low.

-Dong argues that PoSW will scale much better into the future as the sequential speed of processors improves at a much slower rate than parallel speeds.
-Dong presents a non-interactive PoSW.
-And an algorithm for minting based on this Proof.
+PoSW has the benefit of scaling better into the future as the sequential speed of processors improve at a much slower rate than parallel speeds.

-In "Can we Stabilise the Price of a Cryptocurrency?" [@CanWeStabilize] Iwamura et al. preset "Improved Bitcoin" (IBC).
-A theoretical currency where the reward to the miners is adjusted based on the price.
-Iwamura argues that there is a need for a mechanism of reducing circulating supply of the currency in case of a negative demand shock.
-Just like Saito, Iwamura argues for allowing blocktime to vary with mining power.

-Since it is not possible to withdraw currency directly from the market, Iwamura argues for some rate of inflation to absorb demand shocks.
-Iwamura argues for a depreciation rate applied by gradually increasing the mining rewards.

 # Discussions of Stablecoins

+[Bladwijzer - All above is somewhat done, all below is worked on]

 ## Discussion on the viability of Centralsed Stablecoins